Get insider access

 For a writer, your keyboard is your tool of the trade.
 That's why it's so important for writers to have a keyboard that offers comfort and support and feels satisfying to use.
 It's also important that your keyboard has all the right buttons and functions you need, whether dedicated media keys for skipping through playlists while working on that screenplay or the ability to remap keys in the software so your shortcuts are right where you need them.

-We've tested over 215 keyboards, and below is our list of the best keyboards for writers we've tested.
+We've tested over 235 keyboards, and below is our list of the best keyboards for writers we've tested.
 If you're exclusively looking for ergonomic options, check out our recommendations for the best ergonomic keyboards.
 If you write lines of code instead of lines of dialogue, we also have a list of the best keyboards for programming.
-Or, if you know for certain you want a mechanical keyboard for that nice click and clack, check out our best mechanical keyboards article.
+Or, if you know for certain you want a mechanical keyboard for that nice click and clack, check out our article on the best mechanical keyboards.

 1. Best Keyboard For Typing

-With over 215 keyboards tested, the best keyboard for typing we recommend for most people is the Keychron Q6.
-We recommend the full-size Q6 here, but this keyboard is actually part of a wider Q-Series lineup that includes many different-size models.
-If you don't need all of the keys of a full-size model or you prefer a more compact keyboard that takes up less space on your desk, we suggest checking out the entire lineup on Keychron's website here.
-Each board in this lineup shares the same incredible build quality with high-quality materials, offering a premium-quality typing experience right out of the box.
+We recommend the Keychron Q5 Max as the best keyboard for typing for most people..
+We've singled out the 96% Q5 model here, but this keyboard is part of a wider Q Max series that includes many different size variants.
+If you prefer a more traditional full-size model or a more compact keyboard that takes up less space on your desk, we suggest checking out the entire lineup on Keychron's website here.
+Each board in this lineup shares the same impressive build quality and premium-feeling typing experience right out of the box.

 See our review